/

 Voice Focus 2.1 S and L deliver up to 10x more concurrent streams at 30% safety margin, tested across three major AWS instance types.
 As the graph below shows, both models outperform Voice Focus 2.0 while running significantly leaner on CPU.

-The result is lower Word Error Rates and stronger VAD performance on the audio that actually shows up in production, for both the built-in Quail VAD and pipelines pairing Voice Focus with external VADs like Silero.
+The result is lower Word Error Rates and stronger VAD performance on the audio that actually shows up in production, for both the built-in ai-coustics VAD and pipelines pairing Voice Focus with external VADs like Silero.

 Try Quail Voice Focus 2.1 today